Updated July 5, 2025

-When planning an overnight trip on an Amtrak Superliner, it’s difficult to choose which sleeper car to book.
-There are three different types of sleeper cars – the Superliner Roomette, Amtrak Family Bedroom, and Superliner Bedroom.
+There are four different types of sleeper cars – the Superliner Roomette, Amtrak Family Bedroom, Superliner Bedroom, and Superliner Bedroom Suites.
 All three sleeper cars are completely different in both price and amenities.

 Did we make the right choice?
 Yes and no.